SocketDotTech/socket-docs/docs/read.md

 Let's break down the key points:

 - The `transfer` function uses the `async` modifier, which is required for onchain interactions, whether they are read or write operations.
-- The `_readCallOn()` and `_readCallOff()` functions are used to tell SOCKET that a particular section only needs to read data from another chain, rather than executing an onchain transaction.
+- The `_setOverrides(Read.ON)` and `_setOverrides(Read.OFF)` functions are used to tell SOCKET that a particular section only needs to read data from another chain, rather than executing an onchain transaction.
 - In multi-chain operations, data cannot be read synchronously.
 Instead, it follows this pattern:
    1. Make the onchain call (`balanceOf`)
    2. Set up a promise with a callback function using `IPromise(srcForwarder).then()`